Neoteroi/BlackSheep-Docs/docs/testing.md

 ```

+!!! info
-> 💡 Fixtures can be defined in a dedicated module, to keep the tests code
+    Fixtures can be defined in a dedicated module, to keep the tests code
-> clean.
+    clean.